The Legend of Johnny Lingo: Plot

 As the new Johnny Lingo, Tama sends the chief steward ahead of him to Malio's island to determine what has happened to Mahana.
 He then arrives himself, announcing that he intends to choose a bride from among the island's young women.
 A great feast is planned for that night so that he can meet them all.
 That night, all are present at the feast except Mahana.
 Tama goes to Pioi's home looking for her, but she meets him on the way and rejects him, not recognizing him as the boy who had left so many years earlier.
 The next day, he meets her again and she tells him that every day for eight years, she has waited at the island's shore for Tama to return, but that she believes he lied about coming back and now hates him.
 Unwilling to give up, Tama announces that he will barter with Pioi to marry Mahana.

 At the bartering ceremony, Pioi, whose health has deteriorated badly, asks for two cows as Mahana's dowry, which would be the richest dowry in the history of the islands.
 Tama, however, offers eight cows instead.
 Mahana is furious, thinking Tama is mocking her, and she storms out of the bartering ceremony.
 Outside, though, are the eight cows.
 While Pioi rejoices over his new fortune, Mahana confronts Tama, demanding to know why he offered such a high price.
 Believing that she no longer loves him as Tama and openly hates him as Johnny Lingo, Tama releases her from the bridal agreement and tells her to keep the cows and use the fortune to care for her father.
-However, Mahana realizes that Tama is wearing the armband she had given him when he left the island as a boy.
+However, Mahana realises that Tama is wearing the armband she had given him when he left the island as a boy.
 Finally recognizing him, she feigns anger at his long absence and slaps him, but they then embrace happily.
 The film concludes with Tama relating the story to a writer, surrounded by his happy family.